Transitions Support

 Social Care support

-Young people (or parent /carers on their behalf) who are not eligible for the Transitions Team can still refer into adult social care and request a needs assessment, or a professional can do this on their behalf.
+Young people (or parent /carers on their behalf) who are not eligible for the Transitions Team can still refer into children's or adult social care, dependant on the young person's age, and request a needs assessment or a professional can do this on their behalf.

 To read about the support available from adult social care, families can look at the Leeds City Council website.